MegaPerkyCello/MegaPerkyCello.github.io/_projects/09-Antenna/index.md

 ---

 ### **What?**
- -  Constructed a 462 MHz Yagi Antenna for Amateur Radio
+ -  Constructed a 462 MHz Yagi Antenna for Amateur Radio as part of MIT Radio Society

 ### **How?**
 - Cut metal rods to correct lengths